JoshRupp/ceg4110-group-12-spring-2021/Information/Design.md

 "privileged" then the bot will allow that user account to adjust data or edit it in the database of Monster Hunter World video game.

-The user command needs the name of the user or the user id associated with that user. once entered the Bot will prompt a message stating what type of data the user would like to add.
+The _add_ command needs the name of the user or the user id associated with that user. once entered the Bot will prompt a message stating what type of data the user would like to add.
 Such as item, weapon, location, Armor, ect.
 The Bot will then prompt sequentially, all fields of that item type to the user.
 The user will input the data desired for that field.
 Once all fields have been satisfied the bot will write it to the database.
 Of course if the user inputs a wrong type for an item, (i.e. something other than a weapon, location, item, armor) than the bot present an error message to that effect.
-The bot will only prompt an error message about inputing wrong or misguided data up to three times.
+The bot will only prompt an error message about inputting wrong or misguided data up to three times.
 After this condition the command will exit, and all data typed prior will be lost.
 IF the user inputs no parameters or more than name, or id, then the command does nothing, other than print a message stating the context of the syntax issue that is occurring.

-The design for the _user_ command is much bigger in terms of overall scope.
+The design for the _add_ command is much bigger in terms of overall scope.
 Both in Design and implementation.
 Thus this feature will be held off until the second phase of development.
 If the backend is change.
 Thus currently speaking this is a requirement to design hiccup that comes as an inevitable consequence form the waterfall process.